raycast/script-commands/commands/password-managers/bitwarden/README.md

 }
 ```

-Passwords are omitted by default.
+Passwords and hidden fields are omitted by default.
 Pass `y` as the value of the `Include Passwords?` argument to include them.
 You can modify the above format using the `output_format` variable.

 ### Copy First Matching Password